Server Resume Overview

 How To Write a Server Resume: A Step-by-Step Guide

-Crafting an exceptional restaurant server resume is essential to securing your desired hospitality role.
-Follow these steps to create a compelling resume that highlights your skills and experience as a server:
+Follow this outline to create a compelling resume that highlights your skills and experience as a server:

 Start with your full name, phone number, email address, and professional LinkedIn profile (if available).
 Ensure all details are accurate and easy to find.

 Compose a concise summary that showcases your server experience, specialties, and standout qualities.
 Or write a resume objective statement that outlines your career goals.
 A summary is a good choice if you have a lot of server experience, while an objective statement can help if you are a first time jobseeker with no experience.
 Either way, tailor your words to match the specific restaurant server position you're pursuing.

 List your previous work experience in reverse chronological order.
 Include the employer’s name, location, job position, and dates of employment.
 Detail your responsibilities, focusing on relevant skills such as food handling, customer interaction, teamwork, and any leadership roles.
 If possible, provide quantifiable data that validates your experience and provides unique context.

 List your relevant education in reverse chronological order.
 Include the name of your school, degree obtained (if applicable), dates attended, and the location.

 Create a dedicated skills section showcasing abilities crucial for a server role.
 Balance a mix of hard and soft skills such as customer service, menu knowledge, communication, multitasking, teamwork, and problem-solving.

 Include relevant sections like certifications, spoken languages, or volunteer work demonstrating your commitment and versatility.

 Skills and Certifications For a Restaurant Server Resume